BlockHorizons/libschematic/README.md

-# Schematics-PHP
+# Schematic PHP

 # Implementing into plugins
-Best way to implement this code, is to add it as git submodule.
+Best way to implement this code, is to use it as a virion.
+You can also add it as git submodule
 ```bash
 cd ~/PocketMine-MP/plugins/MyPlugin/src
 git submodule add -b master https://github.com/BlockHorizons/Schematics-PHP.git schematic